 Punch is back!
 I noticed it trending when I lived in Chicago and all these little, funky underground punch shops were opening up speakeasy style.
 Often made from rum, sweet and potent, they are complex beverages and often involve fire or smoke or any number of fancy ingredients.
 Well, I like mixing my punch in an actual bowl and having guests serve themselves as much or as little as they want.
-There’s just something about those fancy little glass cups you hold by the tiny handle that makes people feel special.
+I bought a classic punch bowl for only SIX dollars at a second hand store – which is such a steal.
+I use it every holiday, from Halloween to New Years Eve.
+Like most classic punch bowls, mine came with little glass cups, which makes drinking the punch even more fun.

 Punch has a very interesting history, dating back to the 17th century by men working on ships for the British East India Company.
 It was invented as an alternative to beer because it would go bad on the ship.
 These men got access through their travels to more exotic ingredients like rum (which is a very common base to a punch) as well as citrus and spices.
 I wonder if these ingredients also helped them overcome some of their sea-faring health dangers like scurvy.
 The sailors brought their punch drink back to Britain and it spread on from there.
 Cocktail culture in the modern US revived the trend a bit and now you can enjoy it served in the most hipster of establishments.

 Health Benefits of Punch Ingredients